premake/premake-core/website/docs/cleanextensions.md

 ### Applies To ###

-Projects.
+Project configurations.

 ### Availability ###

-Premake 5.0 or later.
-This function is currently implemented only for Visual Studio 201x.
+Premake 5.0.0-alpha1 or later.
+This function is currently implemented only for Visual Studio 2010+.

 ### Examples ###